 Objective Diagnosis of TBI

-Although a medical exam and imaging are the first steps in diagnosing potential head injury, universally accepted “gold standard” diagnostic standards have not yet been established.
-In recent years, new aide-in- diagnostics for mild TBI or concussion have come to the U.S. market but further objective diagnostic methods are needed as many TBIs are under-detected and under-treated.
+Although a medical exam and imaging are the first steps in diagnosing a potential head injury, universally accepted “gold standard” diagnostic standards have not yet been established.
+In recent years, new diagnostic aids for mild TBI or concussion have come to the U.S. market, but further objective diagnostic methods are needed, as many TBIs are under-detected and under-treated.
 This is contributing to the growing epidemic of suicide among our nation’s heroes as trauma-related brain injuries often underlie suicide.

 What treatment is available?

 TBI populations are extremely diverse, representing a major hurdle to assessing therapeutic effectiveness.
 The symptoms and origin of these disorders are also diverse, highly complex, and frequently comorbid with other disorders.
 Current treatments for TBI depend on the severity of the injury.
-Treatment may include medications that are based on specific symptoms experienced including physical, cognitive, emotional, and sleep disturbances.
+Treatment may include medications and rehabilitation that are based on specific symptoms experienced, including physical, cognitive, emotional, and sleep disturbances.

 Additional Information & Resources